deanoko/cse15l-lab-reports/labreport4.md

 1. Log into ieng6

-after type in the ieng6 Id press the '<enter>'
+after type in the ieng6 Id press the <enter>

 ![Image](ienglogined.png)